akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 # Create records
 ## Create a record
 Once you have created a reference entity, you can add **records**.
-Let’s say that you have just created the `Brand` reference entity and defined its attributes.
-Now it is time to add new records (for example: Fermob, Kartell, Muuto, Fatboy…)
+Let’s say that you just have created the `Brand` reference entity, you have defined its records attributes and now it is time to add new records.
+For example: Fermob, Kartell, Muuto, Fatboy…

 To add a new brand to the `Brand` reference entity:
 1. Go to your `Brand` entity (you will automatically land on the records grid)